UtrechtUniversity/ricgraph/website/pilot-project-open-ricgraph-demo-server.md

 * Pilot A: Participating organizations can enrich Pure data using Ricgraph and [BackToPure](https://github.com/UtrechtUniversity/backtopure).
-  BackToPure can insert (enrich) items from an organization that are absent from the Pure of that organization but are present in another source, back into the Pure of that organization.
+  BackToPure can insert (enrich) items from an organization that are absent from the Pure system of that organization but are present in another source, back into the Pure system of that organization.
 * Pilot B: Participating organizations can explore collaborations between sub-organizations (faculties, departments, chairs) using Ricgraph.